candostyavuz/lotterychain/readme.md

     ```
     4. Finally, prints out the `lottery` module balance and all the client balances to promt the balance & state changes
     5. Script can be run many times to observe game status in a longer period.

+  **txCounter Note:**
-    **Note:** Although any number of clients can participate before the lottery session ends (when the block is mined), `txCounter` can never be observed above 9 because `lottery` object is reset after the winner is chosen.
+  Although any number of clients can participate before the lottery session ends (when the block is mined), `txCounter` can never be observed above 9 because `lottery` object is reset after the winner is chosen.

   ## Other Test Cases:
   (Can be tested with Ignite CLI to see revert messages in Terminal)

   1. Validator `lotteryvalidator` tries to participate in lottery:
     **tx:** `lotterychaind tx lottery enter-lottery 5000000token 60000000token --from lotteryvalidator`
     **result:** `raw_log: 'failed to execute message; message index: 0: proposer can''t participate!: unauthorized'`

   2. Insufficient bet:
      **tx:** `lotterychaind tx lottery enter-lottery 5000000token 200token --from client2 -y`
     **result:** `raw_log: 'failed to execute message; message index: 0: bet is out of bounds: invalid request'`

   3. Out of bounds bet:
     **tx:** `lotterychaind tx lottery enter-lottery 50token 2000000token --from client2 -y`
     **result:** `raw_log: 'failed to execute message; message index: 0: not enough fee!: insufficient fee'`